-The company will be just as eager as you to make a good first impression and get the working relationship started on the right foot.
+The company will be as eager as you to make a good first impression create a good working relationship.
 Research has shown that effective induction systems can even improve staff retention.

-The company will want to fully explain your new role, what is expected of you and how you will work with colleagues.
+The company will explain your new role, what is expected of you and how you will work with colleagues.